2026

 10:15 AM

-First Mover Advanced Nuclear: State Project Development Actions and Innovations
+Advanced Nuclear First Movers: State Project Development Actions And Innovations

 11:00 AM

-India’s Power System Evolution and Next Frontier in Grid Management
+India’s Power System Evolution and New Frontiers in Grid Management

 11:30 AM